katreparitosh/katreparitosh.github.io/_pages/learning.md

 ---
 # <center>LEARNING</center>

 When I am attempting to learn something new, I generally spend a significant amount of time finding and collecting relevant resources.
+As a habit, I pool these links in an excel sheet to keep the assortment handy and track/refer the stuff whenever required.
+Just thought of open-sourcing some of the material that was extremely useful and though-provoking.
+Hope people will find these lists to be of help!

-*Note - Resources could be Books, Online PDFs, Research Papers, Blogs, Medium Articles, Reddit Threads or even Quora Answers.*
+*Note - Please be mindful that I use these resources as quick references as and when.
+Also, resources could be Books, Online PDFs, Research Papers, Blogs, Medium Articles, Reddit Threads or even Quora Answers.
+I'll try to share as much as possible!*

 ## Books